Get started in 15 minutes

 See detailed installation instructions

-1. Ensuring you have Slack admin permissions
+1. Ensure you have Slack admin permissions

 2. Navigate to Slack settings in Swarmia and follow the installation guide